 This photo shows kernels that aren’t fully formed toward the tip.
 Again, no good.
 You want kernels that are firm all the way up.

 This photo shows corn with rotten kernels.
 No good.
 Put it back.

 Here’s what a good ear of corn looks like when you get it home:

 So once the corn is grilled and ready to eat, what do you serve with it?
-I like grilled corn just fine without any seasoning except maybe a little salt and/or pepper.
+I like grilled corn just fine without any seasoning except maybe a little salt.
 More often than not, however, I slather the hot corn with some kind of butter-based spread.
 I recommend the chili-butter spread included below.
 There is something about the combination of chili and cumin in this spread, especially when prepared with a bit of honey, which is mighty tasty on grilled corn.
-Please try the chili-butter at least once and, if you have a chance, let me know how you like it!
+Please try this chili-cumin butter at least once and, if you have a chance, let me know how you like it!

 8 tablespoons unsalted butter (room temperature – divided)

 1 tablespoon chile powder